camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ## Client Authentication

-The API consumer MUST authenticate with the Authorization server using `private_key_jwt`, as specified in [OIDC Client Authentication](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication).
+The API Consumer MUST authenticate with the Authorization server using `private_key_jwt`, as specified in [OIDC Client Authentication](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication).
 In addition to the required claims, the signed JWT SHOULD also include the `iat` (issued at) claim.

-The API consumer MUST NOT create client assertions with a lifetime of more than 300 seconds, calculated as the difference between the `exp` (expires at) claim and the token creation time (which SHALL also be the value of the `iat` claim if present).
+The API Consumer MUST NOT create client assertions with a lifetime of more than 300 seconds, calculated as the difference between the `exp` (expires at) claim and the token creation time (which SHALL also be the value of the `iat` claim if present).

 The request SHALL be rejected by the Authorization server if the `exp` claim is more than 300 seconds later than the time of receipt.
 Additionally, if the `iat` claim is present, the request SHALL be rejected if the difference between the `exp` claim and `iat` claim is more than 300 seconds.